Burnes, Braun help Brewers to 5-0 win over the Royals

 The Royals best scoring chance against Burnes came with two out in the second when they got a runner to third.
 Burnes caught Ryan O’Hearn looking at a called third strike to get out of the jam.

+“That was pretty good stuff today,” Royals manager Mike Matheny said of Burnes.
+“Life on the fastball.
+You can tell he had some deception.
+He was hiding the ball well.
+The cutter he was throwing backdoor to lefties, and chasing righties off the plate.”

-Braun foiled Royals manager Mike Matheny’s strategy of issuing an intentional walk to Christian Yelich with two out and a runner already on.
+Braun foiled Matheny’s strategy of issuing an intentional walk to Christian Yelich with two out and a runner already on.
 Braun followed with his 351st home run.
 He had left Friday night’s game with low back tightness and was a game-time decision.

 Devin Williams retired the side in order in the seventh and eighth, including four strike outs.
 He has 47 strikeouts in 23 innings of relief.